Pierre Gasly: 2025

 In June 2024, Gasly extended his multi-year contract with Alpine until at least the end of 2026, later extending it to 2028.
 He would be partnering rookie Jack Doohan in place of the Haas-bound Ocon.
 Doohan was replaced by Franco Colapinto following the Miami Grand Prix.
 He was disqualified from the after his A525 was found to be underweight.
+Gasly scored all of Alpine's points for the season, scoring 22 points throughout the 24 rounds.

+2026

+Gasly pictured at the 2026 Chinese Grand Prix driving the first Mercedes powered Alpine.

+For the 2026 season, he partnered with Colapinto, the latter starting his first full season in Formula One as Alpine started to use Mercedes engines from the new season onwards.
+At the Australian Grand Prix, he finished 10th, keeping ex-teammate Ocon at bay who setttled for 11th.
+At the Monaco Grand Prix he finished in third place, though a pit lane speeding penalty demoted him to seventh.
+He was temporarily given a podium after Alpine presented evidence of a timekeeping error via a right to review.
+The podium was, however, ultimately rescinded by the FIA's International Court of Appeal.
+At the Italian Grand Prix, Gasly achieved his first-ever pole position, being the first Frenchman to do so since Jean Alesi at the 1997 Italian Grand Prix.

 Other racing

 Super Formula

 After his success in GP2, Gasly joined Team Mugen, partnering Naoki Yamamoto, to drive a Red Bull-sponsored Honda at the 2017 Super Formula Championship.
 He won two races in a row before his season was effectively cut short by the cancellation of the final round at Suzuka Circuit due to Typhoon Lan.
 Gasly finished second in the standings, half a point from clinching the championship.